raspberrypilearning/target-practice-simplified/en/step_7.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 `if` <span style="color: #0faeb0; font-weight: bold;">conditions</span> let us write code to do something different depending on whether a condition is true or false.
-In the real world, we make decisions all the time.
+In the real world, we make decisions like this all the time.
 For example, we could say, "if the pencil is blunt, then sharpen it".
 </p>

 ### Display the scores